Master of Education

-- A minimum GPA of 2.50 (on a 4.0 scale); if your GPA falls below that you will be asked to submit an essay to be reviewed.
+- A minimum cumulative GPA of 2.5 (on a 4.0 scale); if your GPA falls below that you will be asked to submit an essay to be reviewed.

 - Official transcripts from the college or university where you earned your bachelor’s degree and/or attempted graduate coursework.